cezaryIwan/spark_homework_1/README.md

-ETL is divided into 6 individual steps separated with comments:
+ETL is divided into 6 individual steps separated with comments:<br>
--setup
+-setup<br>
--filling empty coordinates in hotels data
+-filling empty coordinates in hotels data<br>
--add geocash to hotel and weather data
+-add geocash to hotel and weather data<br>
--joining hotel and weather data
+-joining hotel and weather data<br>
--encryption of PII data
+-encryption of PII data<br>
--storing data
+-storing data<br>

 Connecting to OpenCage API might fail, due to usage limitations, after a set number of invocations it returns 402 status responce.